How much do Medical Expert Witnesses Earn? What can you charge?

 - Worker’s Compensation Forensic Evaluators: Paneled Workers’ Compensation evaluators are paid an inflexible hourly fee for an expert.
 Just started?
 Done it for 20 years?
 Doesn’t matter.
 Testifying in the WC case?
 Not important.
 The fee is set.

 - WC Treaters.
 Worker’s Compensation treatment is a different fish from forensic assessment.
 They are not the same.
-This article article is not about salaries or fees payable to treaters.
+This article is not about salaries or fees payable to treaters.

 - Corrections.
 Your medical work with incarcerated individuals can come up with med-legal application.
 E.g. someone in jail awaiting trial is treated by you.
 You are later asked to testify including at sentencing or, after time served you may be present at a Probation Hearing.
 Forensic Psychiatrists, forensic psychologists, GPs and other healthcare providers may work in the corrections system in a salaried capacity.
 They are not a privately retained expert witness.

 - Hospitals and Private Clinicians.
 If you are a treater, then later asked to serve as an expert witness, you have a conflict of interest.
-If you serve as a privately retained expert witness about someone not your patient, then you bill hourly.
+If you serve as a privately-retained expert witness about someone not your patient, then you bill hourly.
 Your hospital job might be salaried but that salary is not relevant to your med-legal work.

-- Your demonstrated knowledge
+- Your knowledge is demonstrated online

-- How many attorneys know you
+- How many attorneys know you.
+Network, network, network — with attorneys!

 - The number of inquiries you receive from attorneys